 Executive Director

 Dina is the only child of Alan and Buena Pearlman and grew up with ARP Synthesizers as a backdrop for her childhood, traveling extensively and being exposed to innovative and cutting edge technology.
 In her early years she spent time playing in rock and roll bands, as well as dance and theater.
-For the past thirty years she has worked as a versatile viasual arts and design professional, creative director, and educator.
+For the past thirty years she has worked as a versatile visual arts and design professional, creative director, and educator.
 She has also worked extensively in photography, graphic and web design for several decades, and has a broad understanding of visual communications media.

 In the last few years before his illness, Alan Pearlman started to re-examine the brave new world of synthesizers that exists today, many decades after his iconic and groundbreaking 12 years as the inventor and founder of ARP Synthesizers.
 During this time, he brought his daughter into the conversation.
 After his death in January 2019, Dina realized that the need of keeping his legacy and passion alive, and with the help and encouragement of many of his former colleagues as well as the wonderful Michelle Moog-Koussa, she started the Alan R. Pearlman Foundation and ARP Archives.